 If only I spent those times writing high-quality articles, then I could have grown this blog even more.

-If there’s one thing that you should do more especially if you’re just starting out, it is to write, write and write high-quality and helpful contents.
+If there’s one thing that you should do more especially if you’re just starting out, it is to write, write, and write high-quality and helpful content.

 Blogging Burn Out is Real